isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     // address data using the order defined by compare_doubles qsort(data, 100, sizeof(double), compare_doubles);

-From the point of view of interface design is that `qsort` throws away useful information.
+From the point of view of interface design, `qsort` throws away useful information.

 We can do better (in C++98)